-The project is focusing on local media, availability of information on local affairs, The influence of local media on democracy, the objectivity and balance in local media and the gradual disappearance of regional media.
+The project focuses on local media, the availability of information on local affairs, the influence of local media on democracy, the objectivity and balance in local media and on the gradual disappearance of regional media.

-We understand the availability of unbiased media crucial for shaping freedom of opinion and the independent media as a core stones of democracy.
-We witness biased local newspapers and disappearance of a number of objective regional media which threatens the existence of democracy.
+We understand the availability of unbiased media as crucial for shaping the freedom of opinion and consider the independent media a cornerstone of democracy.
+We witness biased local newspapers and a disappearance of a number of objective regional media, which threatens the existence of democracy.

-The aim of the project is to share concrete experiences and lessons learned, discuss practical steps for improvement and share best practice examples.
-Launching a common debate on the decline of local media and the overall crisis of regional journalism, connecting individual journalists and raising awareness among the general public will lead to the selection of the most appropriate tools to improve the current situation, benefiting the citizens of all V4 countries.
+The aim of the project is to share particular experiences and lessons learned, to discuss practical steps for improvement and to share examples of best practice.
+Launching a common debate about the decline of the local media and the overall crisis of regional journalism, as well as connecting individual journalists and raising awareness among the general public will lead to the selection of the most appropriate tools to improve the current situation, benefiting the citizens of all V4 countries.

-A booklet in which you will find conclusions from research and analysis of the state of regional journalism in individual V4 countries and their comparison with each other.
+A booklet where you will find conclusions from the research and analysis of the state of regional journalism in the individual V4 countries and their comparisons.

-Media deserts are expanding and the formerly relatively rich regional press is now a torso.
+Media deserts are expanding and the formerly relatively abundantly developed regional press is now a mere torso.
 Printed regional newspapers are gradually disappearing in all countries, but their indispensable watchdog role has not been fully taken over by any other type of media.
-The vacant space has been occupied by town hall newsletters published directly by cities and counties and by issue-based actors who have resigned themselves to professional journalism and operate in symbiosis with local or national government structures.
-Although there are glimmers of quality regional journalism in every country, without systemic solutions and support, the situation will not improve.
+The vacant space has been occupied by town hall newsletters published directly by cities and counties and by issue-based actors who have given up on professional journalism and operate in symbiosis with local or national government structures.
+Although there are glimmers of quality regional journalism in every country, the situation will not improve without systemic solutions and support.

 These are the disappointing conclusions of a survey on regional journalism conducted with the support of the Visegrad Fund by the NGO Oživení, z.s , the Slovak Transparency International, the Polish watchdog Sieć obywatelska and the Hungarian Merték Media Monitor.

-The event was organized by Oživení with the participation of colleagues from Rekonstrukce státu for regional journalists, publishers and experts who deal with media research.
+The event was organized by Oživení, with the participation of colleagues from Rekonstrukce státu, and it was intended for regional journalists, publishers and experts who deal with media research.

 The aim of the meeting was to find consensus and possibilities for systemic support in the field of regional journalism.
 The event was financially supported by the International Visegrad Fund.

-Similar meetings and roundtables for regional media are organised by other V4 organisations.
+Similar meetings and roundtables on regional media are organized by other V4 organizations.